Canada defiant after Saudi Arabia freezes new trade over human rights call

 Riyadh on Sunday recalled its ambassador from Canada and gave the Canadian ambassador 24 hours to leave.
-The Saudi government also banned new trade with Canada, although it was unclear if it would affect existing annual Saudi-Canadian trade of nearly $4 billion and a $13 billion defense contract.
+The Saudi government also banned new trade with Canada, although it was unclear if it would affect existing annual Saudi-Canadian trade of nearly $4 billion (£3.09 billion) and a $13 billion defence contract.

 The moves were a stern rebuke to Canada after the country on Friday expressed concern over the arrests of activists in Saudi Arabia, including prominent women's rights campaigner Samar Badawi, and called for their release.